 If you fall into one of these categories, you will need to complete an exemption form.
 Email firstname.lastname@example.org for details or call 604 527 5770.

-NOTE: The exemption deadline for the Winter Semester is January 17, 2018.
-The deadline for the Fall Semester has passed.
+NOTE: The exemption deadline for the Fall 2020 semester is September 22, 2020.
 Forms submitted past the deadline will not be processed.
 (Important: do not request your U-Pass BC on Compass Card if you are submitting a request for exemption.)

 If you drop your courses and you are no longer U-Pass eligible, you will receive a refund cheque in the mail.
 The refund amount will be for the current and future months U-Pass BC that have not been requested.
 If you have requested your U-Pass BC, there is no refund.
 There is also no refund for prior months U-Pass BC.